 One of the most exciting and likely messy milestones in the life of your baby’s first year, will be when she starts solids.
-Put to the side will be the same taste and texture of breast milk or formula, replaced partially at least with a new myriad of flavours and tastes, from fruits to vegetables and more.
+Breast milk and formula will be replaced partially with a new myriad of flavors and tastes, from fruits to vegetables and more.

-It can be a bit tricky at first, and a lot of the food will likely end up on the floor or on her bib, but here are a few tips to get her started and to make sure you are fully prepared!
+It can be a bit tricky at first, and a lot of the food will likely end up on the floor or on a bib, but here are a few tips to get started and to make sure you’re fully prepared!

 No fine cutlery here.
-You’re going to need a plastic, silicone or similar spoon, which will be much easier on her little gums.
-Bib her up before anything else, to avoid the hassle and resistance later.
-The other major piece of equipment you’ll need is a high chair, but be sure to have her practice getting comfortable at least in the days leading up to her first trial of solids.
+You’re going to need a plastic, silicone or similar spoon, which will be much easier on your baby’s little gums.
+Be sure to put a bib on your baby too to avoid the hassle and resistance later.
+The other major piece of equipment you’ll need is a high chair, but be sure to let your baby by practice getting comfortable at least in the days leading up to the first trial of solids.

 Adjust the height, fasten the straps and away you go!